irishakarpova/graphql-auth/front-end/README.md

 # Setting Up React App with Apollo Client and GraphQL Code Generator.

-Fetching Data from GraphQL APIs with Apollo Client

-I would divide the development into 4 steps in the front-end part of the project:
+The front-end development process with Apollo Client and React can be divided into 4 steps:

 - Set Up Webpack development server;